Influenza J11.1

 This section has been translated automatically.

-- southern hemisphere May to October
+• - southern hemisphere May to October

-- northern hemisphere November to April
+• - northern hemisphere November to April

 Previous pandemics:

-- 1918/19: Spanish A (H1N1) pandemic, so-called Spanish flu
+• - 1918/19: Spanish A (H1N1) pandemic, so-called Spanish flu

-- 1957/58: Asia A (H2N2) pandemic, so-called Asian flu
+• - 1957/58: Asia A (H2N2) pandemic, known as Asian flu

-- 1968/69: Hong Kong A (H3N2) pandemic, so-called Hong Kong flu
+• - 1968/69: Hong Kong A (H3N2) pandemic, so-called Hong Kong flu

-- 2009/2010: A (H1N1/2009) pandemic, so-called swine flu
+• - 2009/2010: A (H1N1/2009) pandemic, known as swine flu

-However, the avian viruses could combine with human viruses by reassortment and thus trigger a human pandemic.
-The transmission of H5N1 viruses from person to person has now been proven, but the risk of transmission is extremely low.
+Avian influenza, also known as "bird flu" (A/H5N1) and (A/H7N9), comprises around 15 different avian influenza viruses and is a highly contagious disease for birds only.
+However, the avian viruses could combine with human viruses through reassortment and thus trigger a human pandemic.
+The transmission of the H5N1 viruses from person to person has now been proven, but the risk of transmission is extremely low.

-The Influenza C plays a subordinate role.
-Diseases occur only sporadically.
+The influenza C plays a subordinate role.
+Diseases only occur sporadically.

 Clinical features